10 Days Kailash Tour Package at Best Price

 Accommodation and Acclimatization in Kailash Tour

-To support travelers in remote and high-altitude locations, accommodations for the Kailash Yatra are simple but practical.
+To support travellers in remote and high-altitude locations, accommodations for the Kailash Yatra are simple but practical.
 You’ll stay in basic guesthouses, shared lodges, and tents, especially during the high-altitude trek.
 Hot water, heating, and Wi-Fi are limited, but there’s always a place to rest your body and renew your spirit.
 You will have comfortable hotel accommodations in places like Kathmandu or Nepalgunj, but once the adventure starts, it’s all about high purpose and modest living.
 Although there isn’t any luxury, the stay can be made essential with the correct attitude and a comfortable sleeping bag.

-Accclimatization is essential.
+Acclimatization is essential.
 Before going to higher altitudes, you will thoroughly adapt your body.
 Enjoy a cup of hot tea, stretch your legs, or take a quick walk about the village while taking in the views of the snow-capped mountains.
 Tibetan customs, food, and culture are all available for you to enjoy.
 In addition to offering butter lamps and spinning prayer wheels, the locals lead a peaceful spiritual existence.
 This could be a fantastic opportunity for you to learn about the local way of life in Kerung.
 It is recommended that you take it easy, stay hydrated, and just let your body get used to the new experience.

 Altitude sickness in Kailash Tour